tdavidcl/tdavidcl.github.io/src/posts/post_01_08_22_sycl.md

 # Sycl setup for Linux and macOS
-1 aug 2022 (Updated 1 aug 2022)
+1 aug 2022 (Updated 22 aug 2023)

-In this post I'm describing how to get DPCPP & HipSycl working.
+In this post I'm describing how to get DPCPP & OpenSYCL working.

 ## DPCPP (Linux only)